Cliffanokwu/3d-image-/README.md

 This is a 3D block image of the north sea generically created with the north sea bathymetry data from pangaea.
+The 3D model was rendered with a fixed elevation angel of 30 degee, while the viewpoint was rotated to azimuth angles of 20 , 40 , 60, and 80 to generate different perspectives.